General Information for Veterans

 Once the veteran's certification is sent to VA, a confirmation will be sent to the email address reported on the request form.
 Please make sure your email address as reported on the form is correct.
 If you are using the Chapter 31 GI Bill you will be notified by our office when you can purchase your books via email.

-All students must complete an e-Cashier payment plan (No Exceptions).
+For the spring 2015 semester, all students must complete an e-Cashier payment plan (No Exceptions).
 The deferment option is only available to those veterans with benefits that pay funds directly to the campus. (i.e. Chapters 31, 33, IVG, ING, MIA/POW, and tuition assistance).
 If you are not eligible for a deferment you must sign up for a regular payment plan.

 If you withdraw from or stop attending a class an adjustment will be filed with the V.A. and you may owe money back to the V.A.